eohjelle/quereada/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+# Quirks

+- Relevance of items to topic group is checked when fetching new items (however, only )

 # To do list

-- Enable config file in `$lib/config`.
+- [x] Enable config file `config.ts` to define the feeds.
-- Make config reload on refresh.
-Make sure interests are dealt with appropriately.
+- [x] Make config reload on refresh.
+- [ ] Enable checking relevance of item to topic groups on demand.
+(Currently, this is done when fetching new items from the sources.
+Note that the check is only being done for items and topic groups that appear together in a feed, so many superfluous calls to the OpenAI API are not being made.)
-- Migrate database to postgres
+- [ ] Migrate database to postgres
-- Host project online.
+- [ ] Host project online.
 Use Heroku?